rockyjoson/Bat_Corner_Detection/README.md

 # Bat_Corner_Detection

-This project can be employed to detect four corners of bat.
+This project can be employed to detect four corners of a cricket bat.

 YoloV8 is used as the base architecture and further trained it with the custom dataset present in the folder 'corner_detection'.
 The code is available in the bat_corner_detection.ipynb jupyter file